renovate-bot/zw/docs/guides/01_syntax.md

 **Explanation**

-As it can be seen, the `bindmap''` ice has two modes of operation: normal and exclamation-mark (`bindmap'!…'`).
+The `bindmap''` ice has two modes of operation: normal and exclamation-mark (`bindmap'!…'`).
 In the first mode, the remapping is beind done from-key to-key, i.e.: `bindmap'fromkey -> to-key'`.
-In this mode, the given key is being changed to the second given key in the `bindkey` command that's being actually issued when loading the plugin.
+The given key is being changed to the second given key in the `bindkey` command that's being actually issued when loading the plugin.

-In the second mode, the remapping is being done from-key to-widget, i.e.:
+In the second mode, the remapping is being done from-key to-widget, i.e.: `bindmap'!from-key -> to-widget'`.
-`bindmap'!from-key -> to-widget'`.
-In this mode, the given key is being mapped to the given widget instead of the widget specified in the `bindkey` command, i.e.: instead of:
+In this mode, the given key is being mapped to the given widget instead of the widget specified in the `bindkey` command,

+i.e.: instead of:

 ```shell